simpleinjector/Documentation/source/ShortCircuitedDependencies.rst

 * that is not registered as itself (i.e. not registered as **Register<TConcrete>** or its non-generic equivalent)
 * and is referenced by another component (most likely using a constructor argument)
 * and exists as *TImplementation* in an explicitly made **Register<TService, TImplementation>()** registration (or its non-generic equivalent)
-* and where the lifestyle of this explicit registration differs from the unregistered type (under normal circumstances this means that the explicit registration is not **Transient**)

 When a component depends on a short circuited dependency, the application might be wired incorrectly because the flagged component gets a different instance of that concrete type than other components in the application will get.
 This can result in incorrect behavior.